zakinat/node-mongo-signup-verification-api/README.md

 Setup:
 - replace the config-example.env with your config.env file
 - run ```npm i && npm run server```  to start the app
-- go to http://localhost:"yourPort"/api/auth/docs/ in your browser to see documentation and test the app